nd1012/wan24-Crypto-BC/README.md

 ## Algorithm parameters used

-For CRYSTALS-Kyber and CRYSTALS-Dilithium the AES parameters are being used.
-When using SPHINCS+, the Haraka F hashing parameters will be used.
+For CRYSTALS-Kyber and CRYSTALS-Dilithium the non-AES parameters are being used, since the AES parameter sets have been deprecated.
+When using SPHINCS+, the Haraka simple hashing parameters will be used (since the Haraka robust hashing parameters have been reprecated).
 For FrodoKEM the AES parameters will be used.

 ## Random data provider